UST Named to Newsweek's America's Greatest Workplaces for Diversity for 2024

 The five-star rating award recognizes UST's impact and commitment to creating an open and inclusive workplace with opportunities for all

-ALISO VIEJO, Calif., May 22, 2024 /PRNewswire/ -- UST, a leading digital transformation solutions company, is proud to announce that it has been recognized as one of America's Greatest Workplaces for Diversity 2024 by Newsweek and Plant-A Insights Group, receiving five out of five stars on the ranking scale.
+ALISO VIEJO, Calif. and BENGALURU, India, May 22, 2024 /PRNewswire/ -- UST, a leading digital transformation solutions company, is proud to announce that it has been recognized as one of America's Greatest Workplaces for Diversity 2024 by Newsweek and Plant-A Insights Group, receiving five out of five stars on the ranking scale.
 Of the 54 large-size technology services companies recognized by Newsweek, UST was one of just 16 companies to receive a perfect five-star rating.

 The list by Newsweek was compiled using an evaluation program that included a thorough examination of publicly available data, interviews with HR professionals, a survey of over 220,000 U.S.-based workers, and more than 1.5 million company reviews.
 The ranking considered key factors such as work-life balance, compensation and benefits, training and career progression, sustainability and awareness, corporate culture, and proactive management of a diverse workforce.